aaronrsun/spec-kit-confluence/commands/write.md

 ---

 ## Usage and Functionality
-After completing the specify and plan phases, create design doc in the location of the provided URL.
-It will create a design document in Confluence, accessible to your team.
-Be sure to include the URL to where you want the doc to be.
-If inital prompt did not provide any URL, ask for one.
-If the provided URL is an invalid Atlassian Confluence URL, ask the user for a valid one.
+After completing the specify and plan phases, create a doc summarizing them in Confluence.
+If inital prompt did not provide any URL or provided one that does not lead to Atlassian Confluence, ask for valid one.

 ## Parameters
 - **confluence_url** (string, required): the URL to where the doc will be stored